zarthross/TLL-Recursion-Schemes-Intro/slides/slides-3-explain.md

 Note:
+Like arithmetic

-Like arithmetic what we mean is some operations on some 'thing'
+What we mean is some operations on some 'thing'

 ========================